App Platform Glossary

 Logs are captures of the standard output stream that you can inspect for information about activity related to your app.

-Master node, or cluster master, is a unified endpoint within a cluster which oversees activity on each node.
+A main node is a unified endpoint within a cluster which oversees activity on each node.

 Platform as a Service (PaaS) is a type of cloud service that offers deployment platforms to build, deploy, and scale applications on a subscription basis.